grahampcharles/APA-Word-Template/README.md

 # Issues

+## Heading 4 and Heading 5

+These styles are inlined in APA.
+(Really, who invents this stuff?)
+Anyway, that means you'll have to use character styles for them, but you can also choose the template's `Heading 4` and `Heading 5` experimental styles which are -- not kidding -- embedded in frames.
+You'll have to make the first paragraph after these styles `Body Flush`.

 ## Widows and Orphans

 APA style does not have a problem with widows and orphans.
 That is, a heading can be the last line of a page, and a sentence can end in the first line of a new page.
 The justification for this is that these are presentation considerations, and APA is all about preparing an article to submit to a journal.
 The journal itself will handle all these little details for you.